T-5

 Unfortunately Ford had some initial problems in marketing the Mustang in

 Germany.
-The name rights applied until 31.12.1978, so all Mustang I and Mustang II versions and
+The name rights applied until 31.12.1978, so all Ford Mustang I and Mustang II versions and

 even early 79 models (built until Dec.
 78) exported to Germany had to be sold under the

-name T5.
-6 of these '79 models are located, but only one documented so far.
-However the two companies Krupp and Kreidler were cooperative at the starting point.
+name T-5.
+The two companies Krupp and Kreidler were cooperative at the starting point.

 The 2 German companies initially asked for a fee of 10.000 $ for the name rights, but Ford